BIOLOGY FACULTY and STAFF

 Courses Taught: BIO 167 (Anatomy & Physiology I), BIO 407/507 (Human Macroscopic Anatomy), BIO 408/508 (Comparative Anatomy), BIO 418/518 (Lectures in Histology & Organology), BIO 419/519 (Histology & Organology Labs)

 Research Interests: Hibernation physiology, biogeography.

 Earl Mayhew, P.T.

 Education: M.S., Biology, University of Michigan – Flint, 2004; B.A., Biology, Randolph – Macon Woman’s College, 1993.

 Teaching Areas: Human Anatomy and Physiology

 Courses Taught: BIO 167 (Human Anatomy and Physiology I); BIO 168 (Human Anatomy and Physiology II); BIO 432/532 (Mammalian Physiology)

 Frank Miskevich, Ph.
 D.

-My primary research interest is molecular neural development.
-In particular, I am interested in the signaling pathways and gene activity which shapes the architecture of the brain.
-My current focus is on the role of cilia and growth factors which control the formation of brain ventricles.
-I use zebrafish as a model system, and we are making a series of genetically modified zebrafish to alter normal signaling pathways in the brain.
+Research Interests: Molecular neural development, particularly the signaling pathways and gene activity which shapes the architecture of the brain; the role of cilia and growth factors which control the formation of brain ventricles.

 Steve Myers, Ph.
 D.